 The Center is designed for comfort, while offering the best in breast health care.
-Our cutting edge technology helps to insure early detection, the key to successful treatment, which allows us to offer women of all ages in Mercer and Lawrence counties the best in screening and diagnostic services.
+Our cutting edge technology helps to ensure early detection, the key to successful treatment, which allows us to offer women of all ages the best in screening and diagnostic services.

 - Complete diagnostic services